Click on a topic below to learn more.

 Under both the Nova Scotia Occupational Health and Safety Act and the Canada Labour Code employees may refuse to perform unsafe work.
 Work refusals should be immediately reported to your employer.
 The process for work refusals is further detailed in the Nova Scotia Occupational Health and Safety Act and the Canada Labour Code.
 Contact the Nova Scotia Occupational Health and Safety Division or Employment and Social Development Canada for more information.

 Can I be fired because of my colour, sex or age or other discriminatory reason?

-You cannot be dismissed from your job, with or without notice, for any reason that is contrary to the Nova Scotia Human Rights Act.
-This means that you cannot be fired because of your age, race, colour, religion, creed, ethnic, national or aboriginal origin, sex, sexual orientation, physical or mental disability, family status, marital status, source of income, gender identity/gender expression, or other prohibited ground of discrimination under the Human Rights Act.
+If you are a provincially regulated employee you cannot be dismissed from your job, with or without notice, for any reason that is contrary to the Nova Scotia Human Rights Act.
+This means that you cannot be fired because of your age, race, colour, religion, creed, ethnic, national or aboriginal origin, sex (including pregnancy), sexual orientation, physical or mental disability, family status, marital status, source of income, gender identity/gender expression, or other prohibited ground of discrimination under the Human Rights Act.

 Does my employer have to give a reason for firing me?

 Under the Nova Scotia Labour Standards Code, employers usually do not have to give a reason for firing someone.
 They can usually dismiss an employee at any time as long as proper notice is given.